 This TSI does not apply to new stations which have already been granted a building permit or which are subject to a contract for construction works that is either already signed or under final phase of tendering procedure at the date of application of this TSI.
-Anyhow, in such cases, PRM TSI 20086 has to be applied within its defined scope.
-For those station projects, where PRM TSI 2008 will have to be applied, it is permissible (but not mandatory) to use the revised version, either totally or for particular sections; in case of application limited to particular sections, the applicant has to justify and document that applicable requirements remain consistent, and this has to be approved by the notified body.
+Anyhow, in such cases, an earlier revision of this TSIPRM TSI 2008 has to be applied within its defined scope.
+For those station projects, where PRM TSI 2008 will have to be applied, it is permissible (but not mandatory) to use this revision the revised version, either totally or for particular sections; in case of application limited to particular sections, the applicant has to justify and document that applicable requirements remain consistent, and this has to be approved by the notified body.